Black Consciousness Movement: Post-Soweto uprising: 1976–present

 The Black Consciousness Movement heavily supported the protests against the policies of the apartheid regime which led to the Soweto uprising in June 1976.
 The protests began when it was decreed that black students be forced to learn Afrikaans, and that many secondary school classes were to be taught in that language.
-This was another encroachment against the black population, which generally spoke indigenous languages like Zulu and Xhosa at home, and saw English as offering more prospects for mobility and economic self-sufficiency than did Afrikaans.
+This was another encroachment against the black population, which generally spoke indigenous languages such as Zulu and Xhosa at home, and saw English as offering more prospects for mobility and economic self-sufficiency than did Afrikaans.
 And the notion that Afrikaans was to define the national identity stood directly against the BCM principle of the development of a unique black identity.
 The protest began as a non-violent demonstration before police responded violently.
 The protest devolved into a riot.
-176 people died mostly killed by the security forces [needs verification].
+The official number for the number of protestors killed is 176, however, estimates range up to nearly 600, the vast majority of whom were young black South Africans.

 The government's efforts to suppress the growing movement led to the imprisonment of Steve Biko, who became a symbol of the struggle.
 Biko died in police custody on 12 September 1977.
 Steve Biko was a non-violent activist, even though the movement he helped start eventually took up violent resistance.
 White newspaper editor Donald Woods supported the movement and Biko, whom he had befriended, by leaving South Africa and exposing the truth behind Biko's death at the hands of police by publishing the book Biko.

 One month after Biko's death, on 19 October 1977, now known as "Black Wednesday" the South African government declared 19 groups associated with the Black Consciousness Movement to be illegal.
 Following this, many members joined more concretely political and tightly structured parties such as the ANC, which used underground cells to maintain their organisational integrity despite banning by the government.
 And it seemed to some that the key goals of Black Consciousness had been attained, in that black identity and psychological liberation were growing.
 Nonetheless, in the months following Biko's death, activists continued to hold meetings to discuss resistance.
 Along with members of the BCM, a new generation of activists who had been inspired by the Soweto riots and Biko's death were present, including Bishop Desmond Tutu.
 Among the organisations that formed in these meetings to carry the torch of Black Consciousness was the Azanian People's Organisation (AZAPO), which persists to this day.